edbecnel/react-photo-container/README.md

 srcset     |       array    |       undefined    |       Optional.
 Array of srcsets for the lightbox caption     |       string    |       undefined    |       Optional.
 Caption for the lightbox image

+## Credits

+This component is based on [React Photo Gallery](https://github.com/neptunian/react-photo-gallery/).
+I've taken it's sources and only added some additional props in order to make it more flexible.

 ## Lightbox
 This component uses [React Images](https://github.com/jossmac/react-images) for Lightbox functionality.
 I've incorporated what I think to be useful Lightbox properties in context of a container into this component.